 The county of Greater London was created in 1965, reflecting the suburbanisation that the mainstreaming of railways and the Underground had brought to the city, turning former commuter-belt towns into outright suburbs and villages into new towns.
 In the interim, Kingston had been linked into London with further rail and road-building.
 So, to nobody’s great surprise, Kingston-upon-Thames became part of Greater London in the 1965 review.

 If you were sensible, you might think that Surrey would run another 1893 attempt, and shift its County Hall to somewhere that was, well, in it.
 But you’d be wrong.

 Surrey has ancient rivalries, of the sort that normally only manifest themselves in football teams.
 Its two most prominent settlements are Guildford and Woking.
 The former is ancient and fancy; the latter is wealthy and diverse and more directly integrated into London.
-They hate each other at least as much as Melbourne and Canberra.
+They hate each other at least as much as Melbourne and Sydney.
 Meanwhile, the people in the country towns that make up the south of the county hate Guildford and Woking.